Bassab03/mcfunction/README.md

 # mcfunction-support for Atom

+# CONTRIBUTE
+I have stoped using atom as my text editor, so I'm not as inclined to continue working on this extention.
+I will do my best with look at the pull requests, but if anyone would what to take over the repository, it would be highly appriciated!

 A syntax highlighter, auto-complete provider and snippet package for Minecraft 1.15 function files, built for the [Atom editor](https://atom.io/).
 The autocomplete provider is *very* competent and almost has an identical feel to Minecraft's native